xpack-dev-tools/cmake-xpack/scripts/tests/README.md

 ## Start a local test

-To check if OpenCOD starts on the current platform, run a native test:
+To check if CMake starts on the current platform, run a native test:

 ```sh
 bash ~/Downloads/cmake-xpack.git/scripts/helper/tests/native-test.sh \